rafewenger/cse2122/lecture/recursion.markdown

 any "tree" in computer science, a recursive procedure is used to analyze it because each branch of a tree looks like a new tree.
 Self-similarity of different components of a problem domain is a prime reason recursion is used.

-## Sorting

-Another example of recursion is the Quicksort algorithm, which is used to sort lists of things (numbers, names, etc.).
-Quicksort basically works as follows:

-* Look at the current list: is there only one element?
-If so, it's already sorted (yay!).
-* Otherwise, if there is more than one element, choose some random element called a *pivot* and remove it, then collect all the stuff in the list that's less than the pivot (make a new list) and all the stuff that's greater than the pivot (make another new list).
-* Sort each of these smaller lists (using Quicksort; here is the recursion).
-* Once those smaller lists are sorted, put the original list back together again like so: less-than list (which is now sorted) + pivot + greater-than list (which is now sorted).
-Now you're done!

-It seems that the algorithm is almost too simple: where is the actual sorting taking place?
-It's deceptively simple, especially compared to algorithms that don't use recursion.
-Additionally, this algorithm is one of the fastest we know about, and is used almost universally for sorting lists.

 ## The stack